NCORE is the National Conference on Race and Ethnicity in Higher Education.

-- Must be available and approved to travel to and attend all 4 days of the NCORE conference in Portland, Oregon.
-The conference takes place from Wednesday, June 1 through Saturday, June 4th.
+- Must be available and approved to travel to and attend all 4 days of the NCORE conference in New Orleans, Louisiana.
+The conference takes place from Wednesday, May 31 through Saturday, June 3.

 - Must fill out the interest form thoughtfully and in its entirety, and submit it in a timely manner.
-Priority is given to those who have not attended NCORE in person before, and requests are considered in the order they are received until all seats are filled.
+Priority is given to those who have not attended NCORE before.

 - Must be able to pay out-of-pocket for airfare, meals, hotel, and other incidentals for the duration of the trip and submit receipts to the district for reimbursement upon return.
 EPI will attempt to book hotel rooms on behalf of attendees as available, but you may be asked to book and pay for your own hotel room and include the expense receipts in your reimbursement packet on return.

-- Must attend an SMC EPI debrief session after the conference on Wednesday, June 8th, from 10:00am to 12:00 noon (may be held virtually or on main campus - more details to follow) and complete an Equity Action Plan to be implemented in Fall 2022 (template will be provided).
+- Must attend an SMC EPI debrief session after the conference (may be held virtually or on main campus - more details to follow) and complete an Equity Action Plan to be implemented in Fall 2023 (template will be provided).

 - Those attending NCORE on behalf of SMC are expected make a reasonable effort to participate in additional SMC meetings, events, or discussions regarding the NCORE experience as planned by the Division of Equity, Pathways, & Inclusion - advanced notice will always be given for sufficient planning.

 What is the conference schedule?
 Click for an At-A-Glance outline